biouno/biouno.github.io/jenkins-update-site.md

 	</tbody>
 </table>

+In versions greater than 1.480, you may have to add certificates used by third party update centers manually in Jenkins.
+Download [our certificate](biouno.org/jenkins-update-center/biouno-update-center.crt) or execute `wget biouno.org/jenkins-update-center/biouno-update-center.crt`.
+And copy the certificate to `$JENKINS_ROOT/update-center-rootCAs`.
+This directory can be located under WEB-INF or in the Jenkins root directory, depending on how you installed Jenkins.

 Now go back to "Manage Jenkins" > "Plugins" > "Advanced" and click "Check now".
 That will sync the plug-ins and you will be able to install any plug-in available in our update center.